Michael Bridges

-Michael Bridges (born 5 August 1978) is an English professional football manager and retired former player.
+Michael Bridges (born 5 August 1978) is an English professional football manager and retired former footballer.

 As a player, he was a striker who notably played in the Premier League for Sunderland, Leeds United and Newcastle United, as well as a brief spell in the top flight for Bolton Wanderers that yielded no appearances.
 He also played in the Football League for Bristol City, Carlisle United, Hull City and Milton Keynes Dons as well as playing in Australia with Sydney FC, Newcastle Jets and Lambton Jaffas.
 He was capped 11 times by England U21, scoring three goals.
-He also represented England U21s at international level.

 Club career

 Sunderland

 Bridges emerged as one of the Premier League's most promising young strikers during the 1996–97 season at Sunderland, but was unable to save them from relegation.
 Two years later he helped them return to the Premiership and joined Leeds United for £5 million soon afterwards.
 He made a total of 79 Appearances at Sunderland, and scored 16 Goals.

-In the summer of 1999, Sunderland agreed a fee to sell him to his boyhood club Tottenham Hotspur.
+In the summer of 1999, Sunderland agreed a fee to sell him to Tottenham Hotspur.
 Bridges who travelled down to sign a contract with manager George Graham and many years later in a 2021 podcast he recalled the reason he didn't make the move was the treatment he got from owner Alan Sugar as he was about to sign his contract.
 Bridges mentioned on the podcast: "Then all of a sudden this blue Rolls-Royce pulled up outside and he said, 'Oh, here's Lord Sugar, he's come to say hi and welcome to the club', and I kid you not, I'll give you the thirty seconds I got off Alan Sugar while I was sat there with my agent, in London, scared stiff by the way.
 He said: 'Young man, nice to meet you I've never heard of you before, I've heard you're a Sunderland reserve player, I'm putting all my faith in these two lads [Graham and Pleat] here who say I've got to pay this kind of money for you.
 I think it's ridiculous because you don't get much for your money, because you don't look like you could lift a paperweight.
 And by the way, you're not getting the money your agent thinks he's getting, you've got to earn that - take care, good luck.
 I looked at my agent as [if] to say: 'Get me the hell out of here, that's it done'.
 As Sugar left, George Graham apologised.